my-projects-seb0927/freeCodeCamp-Python_Backend_Web_Development_Course/Django Notes.md

     class Feature(models.Model):
       #CharField means a string
       name = models.CharField(max_length=100)
-      detailos = models.CharField(max_length=500)
+      details = models.CharField(max_length=500)
     ```

 3. We need to configure some settings in order to set up a database.
-Go to **myapp > settings.py**.
+Go to **myproject > settings.py**.
 Look for `INSTALLED_APPS` and add:
     ```python
     'myapp'
     ```
     And now it will add *myapp* into the main project.

-4. In order to migrate data into the database, open a new terminal and insert the next commands inside `myproject` file:
+4. In order to migrate data into the database, open a new terminal and insert the next commands inside `myproject` root file:
     ```
     python manage.py makemigrations
     ```